Xunnamius/hashnav/README.md

 <br />
 For more information on how to use the observer/trigger system, read the [documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ObserverTriggers).
 Again, you may also be interested in a live demo of the *whole* class, available here: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav).
 [Click here](https://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#PMIX "Browse to it!") if you would like to view HashNav's method index.

-Zend Framework-style Hash URI's using the Slash parser
+Zend Framework-style Hash URIs using the Slash parser
 ------
 New in version 1.3, along with the ability to create custom hash parsers, is the "slash parser," which allows hash URIs to mimic the style of the Zend Framework, or Github (look at your URL bar :P), etc.